 Curry powder is the most common spice mix in Asia with varying ingredients depending on the country and dishes it’s used in.
 Typical ingredients are ground coriander seed, turmeric, cumin, fenugreek and chilli.
 Ginger, caraway, cardamom, pepper, nutmeg, clove and cinnamon can also be added.
 You can easily make your own at home with bulk spices, or you can buy your favourite pre-made.
 Like any spice, it’s best when it’s fresh!

 My top pick is mild curry powder because it’s not overpowering.
 This helps add to its overall versatility.
-A spicier curry powder is certainly welcome in some recipes, but I prefer to add the spice later.
-A mild curry powder is perfect for adding a little kick to simple scrambled eggs, or for seasoning a basic meat and veggie-based sheet pan meal.
+Spicier curry powder is certainly welcome in some recipes, but I prefer to add the spice later.
+Mild curry powder is perfect for adding a little kick to simple scrambled eggs, or for seasoning basic meat and veggie-based sheet pan meal.

 Naturally, its most popular use is for a traditional curry.
-With meat, veggies, canned coconut milk, and curry powder, you can make an incredibly flavourful curry to serve over white rice or grain-free cauliflower rice.
-This is definitely one of my go-to weeknight meals.
-It never disappoints!
+With meat, veggies, canned coconut milk, and curry powder, you can make an Curry Spiced Scrambled Eggs with Onions, 15-Minute Curry Coconut Prawn Stir-Fry.

 Let me know what your must-have spices are!
 I hope I’ve inspired you to use some of those more underrated spices hiding out in your cabinet, or just given you some new ideas on how to use them.
 SAVE THIS POST ON PINTEREST FROM HERE.